Relocation

 Washington State's official mandatory pattern forms for relocation are on the State Court website.

-• Instructions and blank forms to print and fill out if you have legal custody of your child and you wish to move (relocate) and take the child with you.
+• If you have legal custody of your child and you wish to move (relocate) and take the child with you.

-• Instructions and blank forms to print and fill out if you are a noncustodial parent with the right to time with the child under a parenting plan, and you want to try to stop the custodial parent from moving with your child.
+• If you are a noncustodial parent with the right to time with the child under a parenting plan, and you want to try to stop the custodial parent from moving with your child.
 Additionally, if you are a third party with some right to time with the child, you have the right to try to stop any proposed relocation if you believe it would interfere with your relationship with the child.